manticoresoftware/manticoresearch-php/docs/indices.md

 FlushRamchunk
 =============
-Flushed RAM chunk for a RT index.
+Flushes RAM chunk for an RT index.

-Expects `index` name.
+Expects the `index` name.

         $params = [
             'index' => 'testrt',